inspeq/inspeq-docs/ResponseStructure.md

 ### Definition

-Tonality refers to the type of tone of the response.
+Tonality refers to the type of tone or overall sentiment highlighted in the response.

 ### Response Structure